-The assessment involved an onsite investigation for the presence of Asbestos-Containing Materials (ACM) and other Hazardous Materials i.e. SMF, ODS, LPB, LCD & PCB's.
+The assessment by Coffey involved an onsite investigation for the presence of Asbestos Containing Materials (ACM).
 Information was collected from the site owners/occupiers/tenants on relevant issues pertaining to the site.
-Based on the available data and the status of the site at the time of inspection, where items were identified, visual and/or analytical characterisation (where required) was performed and reported in the asbestos and hazardous materials report "754-SYDEN228268 - 255 Elizabeth Street - issued on 21st August 2019".
+Based on the available data and the status of the site at the time of inspection, no asbestos containing materials were identified.